stepashka69/hasplayer.js/doc/JSDoc/README.md

 ```
 ## Events

-OrangeHasPlayer offers events to be notified of differents events on video streaming.
+MediaPlayer offers events to be notified of differents events on video streaming.
 Those events are, for a part, sent by the HTML5 video element, and for an other part, sent by hasPlayer.js.

 ```
-function registerHasPlayerEvents() {
+function registerMediaPlayerEvents() {
-    // OrangeHasPlayer events
+    // MediaPlayer events
-	orangeHasPlayer.addEventListener("error", onError);
+    mediaPlayer.addEventListener("error", onError);
-    orangeHasPlayer.addEventListener("warning", onWarning);
+    mediaPlayer.addEventListener("warning", onWarning);
-	orangeHasPlayer.addEventListener("subtitlesStyleChanged", onSubtitlesStyleChanged);
+    mediaPlayer.addEventListener("subtitlesStyleChanged", onSubtitlesStyleChanged);
-	orangeHasPlayer.addEventListener("play_bitrate", onPlayBitrateChanged);
+    mediaPlayer.addEventListener("play_bitrate", onPlayBitrateChanged);
-	orangeHasPlayer.addEventListener("download_bitrate", onDownloadBitrateChanged);
+    mediaPlayer.addEventListener("download_bitrate", onDownloadBitrateChanged);
     // <video> element events
-    orangeHasPlayer.addEventListener("loadeddata", onload);
+    mediaPlayer.addEventListener("loadeddata", onload);
-	orangeHasPlayer.addEventListener("play", onPlay);
+    mediaPlayer.addEventListener("play", onPlay);
-	orangeHasPlayer.addEventListener("pause", onPause);
+    mediaPlayer.addEventListener("pause", onPause);
-	orangeHasPlayer.addEventListener("timeupdate", onTimeUpdate);
+    mediaPlayer.addEventListener("timeupdate", onTimeUpdate);
-    orangeHasPlayer.addEventListener("volumechange", onVolumeChange);
+    mediaPlayer.addEventListener("volumechange", onVolumeChange);
 };
 ```
 For instance, callback function looks like this :
 ```
 function onPlayBitrateChanged(e) {
     handlePlayBitrate(e.detail.bitrate, e.detail.time);
 };
 ```

 ### Errors

-The following table provides the list of the errors and warnings that can be notified by the OrangeHasPlayer (see OrangeHasplayer's [addEventListener()](OrangeHasPlayer.html#addEventListener) function).
+The following table provides the list of the errors and warnings that can be notified by the MediaPlayer (see MediaPlayer's [addEventListener()](MediaPlayer.html#addEventListener) function).

 <!-- ERRORS_TABLE -->